GerHobbelt/owemdjee/README.md

 - [phf-hash](./phf-hash)
 - [photino.native](../photino.native)
 - [picohttpparser](./picohttpparser)
+- [pisa](../pisa): a text search engine able to run on large-scale collections of documents.
+It allows researchers to experiment with state-of-the-art techniques, allowing an ideal environment for rapid development.
+PISA is a text search engine, though the "PISA Project" is a set of tools that help experiment with indexing and query processing.
+Given a text collection, PISA can build an inverted index over this corpus, allowing the corpus to be searched.
+The inverted index, put simply, is an efficient data structure that represents the document corpus by storing a list of documents for each unique term (see here).
+At query time, PISA stores its index in main memory for rapid retrieval.
 - ~~[pithy](./pithy)~~
 - [plf_nanotimer](./plf_nanotimer) -- high precision cross-platform performance timer
 - [pmt-png-tools](./pmt-png-tools)
 - [preprocess-corpuses](../preprocess-corpuses) -- Pipelines for preprocessing corpora.
 - [prio_queue](./prio_queue) -- a cache friendly priority queue, done as a B-heap.
 - [promise-cpp](./promise-cpp) -- advanced C++ promise/A+ library in Javascript style
+- [promise-hpp](../promise-hpp): C++ asynchronous promises like a Promises/A+
 - [protobuf](./protobuf)
 - [proxygen](./proxygen)
 - [pthread-win32](./pthread-win32)